nes-open-db/nes-open-db/README.md

 If you just want to download some ROMs for your personal use, go head!
 Go browse the `roms\` directory and see what you can find.
 Grab what you want and start playing :)

-However, if you are planning to redistribute the ROMs or metadata in this database, please these things into account:
+However, if you are planning to redistribute the ROMs or metadata in this database, please take these things into account:

 *Always* respect the license given along with the data.
 For example:

 * Make sure you attribute the work correctly.
 Provide information on the author and better yet, link to the author's website.
 * If the ROM is GPL and you are allowing direct downloads of the ROM, you must provide a way for the users to also download the source code for the ROM.
+* The license for each piece of software is in its own `roms/<name_of_the_game` directory.
+The MIT License in the root folder applies to the components of the NES Open DB **ONLY**.

 ## Sounds great!
 How can I help?